-- Quantitative Measure: To remain in good academic standing and retain eligibility for financial aid, students must successfully complete at least twothirds of all hours attempted (or 67%) including Pass/Fail, repeated courses, incompletes, and courses dropped/withdrawn after the last day to drop a course without penalty (as published in the academic calendar). - b.
-For undergraduate programs of study, the maximum time frame for receipt of federal financial aid must be no longer than 150% of the published length of an educational program.
+- A. To remain in good academic standing and retain eligibility for financial aid, students must successfully complete at least two-thirds of all hours attempted (or 67%) including Pass/Fail, repeated courses, incompletes, and courses dropped/withdrawn after the last day to drop a course without penalty (as published in the academic calendar). - B. For undergraduate programs of study, the maximum time frame for receipt of federal financial aid must be no longer than 150% of the published length of an educational program.
 At Catawba College, it typically takes 124 credits hours to receive a degree; therefore, students are allowed up to 186 attempted hours (including all transfer hours accepted toward completion of a student's program) to be considered for Federal financial aid.
-The maximum time limits include all hours attempted regardless of whether or not financial aid was received. - c.
-Catawba College does not offer remedial coursework; therefore, there is no provision for it under the present academic progress policy.
+The maximum time limits include all hours attempted regardless of whether or not financial aid was received. - C. Catawba College does not offer remedial coursework; therefore, there is no provision for it under the present academic progress policy.
 Audits and non-credit courses are not counted by the registrar as hours for which the student is registered; therefore, these hours are not counted for financial aid purposes.
-Courses which are being repeated are counted as attempted hours for financial aid purposes. - d.
-Please note that grades of W (Withdrawal), WF (Withdraw Failing), WN, FN, and U are not considered satisfactory completion of a course and therefore are not earned hours.
+Courses which are being repeated are counted as attempted hours for financial aid purposes. - D. Please note that grades of W (Withdrawal), WF (Withdraw Failing), WN, FN, and U are not considered satisfactory completion of a course and therefore are not earned hours.
 They will, however, count as attempted hours.
 Incompletes (I) are counted as attempted if the final grade has not yet posted, and earned hours once final grade has been assigned to the course in question.
 The following chart demonstrates examples of a student's required ratio of attempted hours to earned hours to be considered as progressing toward degree completion within the maximum 150% limit.
 It is imperative that students who receive Federal Direct Student Loans realize there is a maximum aggregate amount they may borrow in their undergraduate career.
 Students who are enrolled for more than four years or eight semesters, and who receive federal loans during that time, are in jeopardy of meeting their aggregate loan limit for federal student loans.

-When total hours attempted are: Students must have earned at least: 35 hours 24 hours 64 hours 43 hours 64 hours 95 hours 84 hours 125 hours e.
-TransferStudents: Transfer students are evaluated based on the number of hours accepted by Catawba College.
+When total hours attempted are: 35 hours 64 hours 95 hours 125 hours 126 hours 127 hours 128 hours 129 hours 129 hours 120 hours 120 hours 120 hours

+E. Transfer Students: Transfer students are evaluated based on the number of hours accepted by Catawba College.
 Once transfer credit has been evaluated by the Registrar's Office and the student has been awarded credit hours, the student will fall under the same quantitative and qualitative requirements as previously mentioned based on that designated classification.
 Transfer grades are not factored into the student's cumulative GPA for SAP proposes, but the overall hours attempted and hours earned (quantitative measures) do fall under the standards for SAP.
 The maximum time limits for eligibility for federal financial aid also apply to transfer students based on the number of credits accepted by Catawba College.

-2. QualitativeMeasure: Students must maintain the following minimum cumulative grade-point average (GPA) on all attempted hours:
+2. Qualitative Measure: Students must maintain the following minimum cumulative grade-point average (GPA) on all attempted hours:

-For hours attempted:

-A minimum GPA must be maintained:
+For hours attempted: A minimum GPA must be maintained:

 fewer than 24 1.0

 25 to 47 1.5

 48 to 63 1.75

 64 or more 2.0

 Graduate Students 3.0